BillJr99/Ursinus-CS173/_pages/Labs/Arithmetic/lab-kepler.md

 ---

 [Kepler's Third Law](https://en.wikipedia.org/wiki/Kepler's_laws_of_planetary_motion#Third_law_of_Kepler) relates the orbital period of a body around another body.
 Due to gravitational forces, bodies in space are attracted to one another; objects in orbit continuously attract one another, forming an orbital pattern that we can predict.
-In this lab \[[^1]\], you will compute the orbital period of the planets around the sun, given each planet's mass and length of its semi-major axis.
+In this lab \[[^1]\], you will compute the orbital period of the planets around the sun, given each planet's mass and length of its semi-major axis (the semi-major axis is half the length of the longest chord across the orbital ellipse).

 The formula relating the orbital period T of a planet to its mass m and semi-major axis length a is: